jitsi/handbook/docs/dev-guide/iframe.md

     // failure
 });
 ```
-**NOTE:** The invitee format in the array depends on the invite service used for the deployment.
+**NOTE:** The invitee format in the array depends on the invite service used in the deployment.

+### dispose

-You can remove the embedded Jitsi Meet Conference using the following function:
+Removes the embedded Jitsi Meet conference:

 ```javascript
 api.dispose();